NYOGamesCOM/TwitchBot/README.md

 # Twitch Bot

-The Twitch Bot LIVE Notification System is a Discord bot that provides real-time notifications for when a Twitch streamer goes live on your server.
+This is a Discord bot that provides real-time notifications for when a Twitch streamer goes live on your server.
 It allows server administrators to manage a list of streamers to track and notify users when their favorite streamers start broadcasting.

 ## Table of Contents